 Guarantees and warranties for second-hand vehicles

-Consumer protections for used car buyers to increase from 1 September 2019.
+Consumer protections for used car buyers increased from 1 September 2019.

 Under a statutory warranty, you guarantee that the vehicle is free from defects: